peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 ## What changes reportedly occurred as a result of the leafleting? <a id="changes">&nbsp;</a>

-So now that we have eight potential independent variables and three groups to look at, how did things actually turn out?
+So now that we have eight potential dependent variables and three groups to look at, how did things actually turn out?

 <table>
 	<tr>